Chart Color Schemes

 Residential development activity is lower than average in Sydney Olympic Park according to AreaSearch's national comparison of local real estate markets

-However, this ratio has moderated to 0 people per dwelling over the past two financial years, suggesting an improved balance.
-Commercial approvals totaling $4.8 million have been registered in the current financial year, reflecting the area's residential character.
+However, this ratio has moderated to zero people per dwelling over the past two financial years.
+Commercial approvals totaled $4.8 million in FY-26, reflecting the area's residential character.

-Recent building activity is dominated by attached dwellings, which offer affordable entry pathways and attract downsizers, investors, and first-time purchasers.
-According to AreaSearch's latest quarterly estimate, Sydney Olympic Park is projected to gain 186 residents by 2041.
-Given current development patterns, new housing supply should meet demand effectively, creating favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent building activity consists solely of attached dwellings, which offer affordable entry pathways and attract various buyer types such as downsizers, investors, and first-time purchasers.
+According to AreaSearch's latest quarterly estimate, Sydney Olympic Park is projected to gain 3,989 residents by 2041.
+Given current development patterns, new housing supply should meet demand adequately, providing favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development